darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you find this True Native Mode code?
 If your curious on how I found the True Native Mode code, I will show you.
 Someone left about 0.5% of the code in the original mixer_paths_tasha.xml file for the Lgv20.
 Go to line number 278 through 287 you will see the 0.5% of the True Native Mode code that I found.
 As you can see, INI1 HPHL, INI2 HPHR, INI7 SPKRL, INI8 SPKRR, INI3 LO1, INI4 LO2, INI5 LO3, INI6 LO4, lines of code are partially there, the absolute perfect base starting point for me, to recreate the True Native Mode code.
 LO1 even started with INI3 that gave me my first clue.
 The other 99.5% I made with my own hands, all by myself.
 With trial and error and logic and my advanced Linux computer skills, if the code does not exist, make it yourself.
 No external resource was utilized, to my knowledge a resource of this nature absolutely does not exist.
 If you want to confirm that this original mixer_paths_tasha.xml is authentic, I will give you the link to the Lgv20 rom that has this 0.5% True Native Mode code.<br> https://androidfilehost.com/?fid=1322778262904012823

+### Why did you attempt to transform the Lgv20 into a Hi-Res Music Player?
+There are two reasons as to why.<br>
+1. I absolutely love a good challenge.<br>
+2. To my knowledge, it's never been done before.
+Why reinvent the wheel?
+In my opinion it's much better to be the one that invented the wheel in the first place.

 ### How did you transform the Lgv20 into A Professional High Resolution Audio Player?
 34 years of advanced computer experience.
 Instead of a Nintendo my parents bought me a Commodore 64, that's how I learned how to write code.
 My very first computer was a vic 20, I don't count that computer because all I did was play games.
 The absolute most nostalgic game I have ever played as a kid, would have to be Space Invaders.
 I loved that game, still do to this day.<br>

-### Why did you attempt to transform the Lgv20 into a Hi-Res Music Player?
-There are two reasons as to why.<br>
-1. I absolutely love a good challenge.<br>
-2. To my knowledge, it's never been done before.
-Why reinvent the wheel?
-In my opinion it's much better to be the one that invented the wheel in the first place.

 ### Is there any room for errors or mistakes when programing a QuadDAC?
 Nope, everything must be in the correct order with no typos or mistakes, in order to achieve the absolute very best audio quality out of the QuadDAC.
 That's why I am enjoying this project so much, it's the ultimate challenge for me to achieve.
 Unlike the manufactures, I do not have the luxury of connecting the QuadDAC chip to a computer to see if there are any errors or mistakes, I have to do it all by ear.
 Not to mention the manufacture most likely has an instruction manual, unlike me.
 That just increases the difficulty of this undertaking, in other words the ultimate challenge of a life time, for me.<br>

 ### My music does not sound overpowered sometimes?
 Charge your phone, the QuadDAC will see that your charging and increase the power level automatically.
 In reality the Lgv20 needs a much larger battery for the amount of power the QuadDAC requires to run in True Native Mode, but we make due with what we got.
 Theoretically the QuadDAC should be running at it’s absolute maximum power level when your battery is at 100% and your charging your phone.
-Another reason as to why your music does not sound overpowered, the QuadDAC was not able to read the correct Ohms of your headphones, to fix unplug your hadphones and plug them back in.<br>
+It is still undetermined at what battery percentage the QuadDAC starts to lower the power level, my theory is around 80%.
+Another reason as to why your music does not sound overpowered, the QuadDAC was not able to read the correct Ohms of your headphones, to fix unplug your headphones and plug them back in.<br>

 ### What is True Native Mode on a computer?
 "(1) The normal running mode of a computer, executing programs from its built-in instruction set.
 Contrast with emulation mode.
 See native language.
 (2) The highest performance state of a computer."<br>